depau/APDS9930/README.md

 -------------------

 This product is _**open source**_!

-The **code** is beerware; if you see the guy who originally made this (or any other SparkFun employee) at the local, and you've found our code helpful, please buy them a round!

-If you find *me* at the local, buy me peach-flavoured vodka + mango juice - I don't drink beer :D

 Please use, reuse, and modify these files as you see fit.
 Please maintain attribution to SparkFun Electronics and release anything derivative under the same license.